Toyota Sequoia vs. Highlander: Which One’s Best for Me?

 The Sequoia takes the win for performance without competition.
 With almost twice the horsepower and towing capacity, the Sequoia is an obvious choice if you’re looking for a high-performing SUV.

 What the Highlander lacks in performance, it makes up in affordability.
 It starts over $15,000 cheaper than the Sequoia, which is a significant price difference, especially if you aren’t going to use the Sequoia’s performance to its potential.

 Another win for the Highlander that is tied to performance is fuel economy.
 If the power isn’t necessary, you’ll have significant savings in fuel with the Highlander.
 And if you choose one of the Hybrid Highlanders, the difference is even greater between the Highlander and Sequoia.

 Both models share a lot of technology.
 However, the Sequoia takes a significant lead over the Highlander based on the extra safety features it includes with the TSS.
 Also, the Sequoia has bigger touchscreen options, and you can get Wi-Fi.

 What Other Users Say

-It’s one thing to read a well-written review praising two SUVs, but it’s another to hear it from people just like you who have purchased and driven the vehicles.
-We’ve scoured various online review websites such as Edmunds and Kelley Blue Book (KBB) to give you some real-world experiences.
+It’s one thing to read a well-written review praising two SUVs, but it’s another to hear it from people like you who have purchased and driven the vehicles.
+We’ve scoured various online review websites such as Edmunds and Kelley Blue Book (KBB) to give you real-world experiences.

-However, if budget and fuel economy are bigger factors in your decision, the Highlander is still one of the best options in the category.
+As you can notice, if you’re after power and capability, the Sequoia is the clear option.
+Its advanced features and incredible towing will take you everywhere you want to go without in comfort.
+Alternatively, if budget and fuel economy are bigger factors in your decision, the Highlander is still one of the best options in the category.
 Even with this massive price and power difference, you’re not sacrificing the quality and dependability that makes Toyota famous.